HDFGroup/hsds/README.md

 AWS Marketplace
 ---------------

-The HDF Group provides an AWS Marketplace product, HDF Kita, that provides simple installation of HSDS and related resources resources.
+The HDF Group provides an AWS Marketplace product, Kita&trade; Server, which provides simple installation of HSDS and related resources resources.
 HDF Kita offers these features:

 * Stores usernames and passwords in a secure DynamoDB Table